Needlepoint, Fancy Stitches, and “Too Much of a Good Thing Is . . .”

 Is it wonderful when someone is wearing so many different fashion trends she becomes a “fashion victim?”
 No it’s not, and it isn’t wonderful in needlepoint when so many different complex stitches are piled on with so many different threads, that you lose the sense of the design.

 But this doesn’t mean we should throw the baby (different stitches) with the bath water and only do plain old needlepoint in wool, like my Grandmother did.
-She didn’t finish that piece, I did.
+She didn’t finish that piece, I’m sure she was bored.
 While there is a place for plain needlepoint, there is also a place for different stitches.

 Every needlepoint canvas is a work or art.
 We, as the stitchers, can do several things with it.